 The WE-KO-PA Resort has two fantastic championship golf courses, the Saguaro and the Cholla golf course.

-Awards come hand-in-hand with a course of this beauty and have awarded each and every year since its opening back in 2001.
+Awards come hand-in-hand with this beautiful course and have awarded every year since its opening back in 2001.

 Designer: Scott Miller